SocketMobile/clubkit-ios/README.md

 ## Usage

 Under the hood, ClubKit is an umbrella for our iOS Capture SDK.
 So naturally, you need to provide credentials to get started.

+You may provide your own [subclass of `MembershipUser`](#subclassing-membership-user) class, to maintain more than the default information on end users

 ```swift